Marriage, civil partnership and cohabitation agreements

-In the Netherlands partners can choose from 2 different forms of living arrangement that are regulated by law: they can marry or enter into a geregistreed partnerschap (civil partnership).
-It is also possible to sign a samenlevingscontract (cohabitation agreement), or to live together without signing any formal agreement.
+In the Netherlands partners can choose from a number of different forms of living arrangement that are regulated by law: they can marry or enter into a registered partnership (geregistreerd partnerschap; also called ‘civil partnership’).
+Alternatively, it is possible to have a cohabitation agreement (samenlevingscontract) drawn up by a civil-law notary.
+Partners can also choose to live together without any formal agreement.

 Marriage

-Marriages are conducted by the ambtenaar van de burgerlijke stand (Registrar of Births, Deaths, Marriages and Civil Partnerships).
-Certain matters relating to marriage are regulated by law.
-Parents and children, grandparents and grandchildren, and brothers and sisters are forbidden to marry in the Netherlands, although a dispensation may be granted if the partners are adopted siblings.
-In order to marry in the Netherlands, at least one of the partners must be Dutch or resident in the Netherlands.
+Marriages are conducted by a Registrar of Births, Deaths, Marriages and Registered Partnerships (ambtenaar van de burgerlijke stand).
+Certain matters related to marriage are regulated by law.
+Parents and children, grandparents and grandchildren, and brothers and sisters are forbidden to marry each other in the Netherlands, although a dispensation may be granted for adoptive siblings.
+In order to marry in the Netherlands, at least one of the partners must be a Dutch national or resident in the Netherlands.

 Public notice of an intended marriage

-In the Netherlands, the partners must register their intention to marry with the Registrar of Births, Deaths, Marriages and Civil Partnerships at least 2 weeks in advance.
-They can do so at the municipal offices.
-This advance notification procedure (ondertrouw) is compulsory by law.
+In the Netherlands, partners must register their intention to marry with the Registrar of Births, Deaths, Marriages and Registered Partnerships at least 2 weeks in advance.
+They can do this at a municipal office.
+Most municipalities also allow you to do this online.
+This advance notification (melding van voorgenomen huwelijk) is required by law.

-Marriage in the Netherlands in limited general community of property
+Marriage in limited or general community of property

 Marriage contract